michael2393/KCC/README.md

 ```

 They are also saved in raw format.
-Initially there is the number of the event, and it is followed by the cycles (x, y, and its radius).
+Initially there is the number of the event and the number of circles, and it is followed by the cycles (x, y, and its radius).

 ```
-1
+1, C_1
 X_1, Y_1, Radius_1
 X_2, Y_2, Radius_2
 . . .
-2
+2, C_2
 X_1, Y_1, Radius_1
 X_2, Y_2, Radius_2
 . . .